inmanta/examples/Training/1-basic-deployment.md

     )
     ```

     These entities represent the devices on which we want to push config.
-They don't result in any config themselves, but all the resources we will deploy will be attached to one of them.
+They don't result in any config themselves, but all the resources the orchestrator will deploy will be attached to one of them.

 2. The `Interface` entities.
     ```